-About 60 km (37 miles) north of San Salvador de Jujuy, the inimitable Ruta 9 runs into the Quebrada de Humahuaca—a craggy, riotously colorful gorge that ranks among Argentina's most distinctive landscapes.
-Running alongside the Río Grande, variegated tones of pink, red, and gray brighten canyon walls like giant swaths of paint.
+About 60 km (37 miles) north of San Salvador de Jujuy, the inimitable Ruta 9 runs into the Quebrada de Humahuaca—a riotously colorful gorge that ranks among Argentina's most distinctive landscapes.
+Running alongside the Río Grande, variegated tones of pink, red, and gray brighten canyon walls.

-As the gorge deepens and narrows approaching Humahuaca on its northern tip, the colors become more vibrant.
-Brilliant-green alamo and willow trees surround villages, contrasting with the deep red hues in the background.
-In summer and fall, torrential rains mixed with mud and melting snow from the mountains rush down, carving deep ravines before pouring into the chalky gray river.
+As the gorge deepens approaching Humahuaca on its northern tip, the colors become more vibrant.
+Brilliant-green alamo and willow trees surround villages, contrasting with the red hues in the background.
+In summer and fall, torrential rains mixed with mud and snowmelt from the mountains rush down, carving ravines before pouring into the chalky gray river.